CreativeDevelopments/CDCommands/README_UPDATE.md

 If you were to leave the value as an empty object, then you would get an empty embed in return when getting this value.
 To actually add values, we need to add actual message embed properties to the object.
 We will provide a simple example for every property.

 > Note: All properties supported in the embed consist of "author", "color", "description", "fields", "footer", "image", "thumbnail", "timestamp", "title", and "url".
+> Important: The "fields" value will only support from 1 to 25 field objects.

 ```json
 // ./message.json